werf/werf/docs/_includes/reference/cli/werf_kubectl_version.md

             If true, shows client version only (no server required).
   -o, --output=''
             One of `yaml` or `json`.
-      --short=false
-            If true, print just the version number.
 ```

 {{ header }} Options inherited from parent commands